 Yeomans could be a severe man on juveniles and to win the Normanby Stakes when riding Bosworth he had stopped at nothing.
 The colt never forgot the hiding and when Yeomans sprang to the stirrups in the Australian Cup, Bosworth knew him at once and fought and fretted like a mad horse.
 Jellett deemed it advisable to get another rider after running second for a fortune.
 Although never the success at stud that Richmond was, Bosworth did get a Caulfield Cup winner in Boz.
 Jellett’s talent for training was beyond question, and with a small team, he often bested his so-called professional rivals.
 The day he won the St. Leger at Randwick with Bosworth, he took out the Doncaster as well with The Hook.

 The fact was that Jellett was prepared to pay big money for the best bloodstock with which to work; The Hook was a good example, being a half-brother to the Derby winners, Charon and Benvolio, while King of Clubs, a half-brother to Angler and Fishhook was another.
 Despite the Doncaster win both of these colts proved expensive failures.
 Although Eli Jellett would win the Adelaide Birthday Cup many years later with Royal Master, and the V.A.T.C.
 Autumn Cup with Lord Richmond, his most celebrated moments on the Turf came with those two full brothers out of The Fawn.
-Eli Jellett died in Melbourne in May 1911 at the age of 76; his will was proved at £17,088 – a sum that showed he hadn’t wasted his years on the Turf.
+Eli Jellett died in Geelong in May 1911 at the age of 76; his will was proved at £17,088 – a sum that showed he hadn’t wasted his years on the Turf.